Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 The Buyer's Right to Cancel

 During the HOA document review period, the buyer can cancel for any reason related to the HOA documents.
-This is a powerful protection — the buyer doesn't need to show the issue is "material" or "unreasonable."
-If they don't like the pet policy, they can cancel.
+Full stop.
+The buyer doesn't need to prove the issue is "material" or "unreasonable."
+Don't like the pet policy?
+Cancel.
+Think the reserves look thin?
+Cancel.

-The key is timing: the cancellation must happen during the specified review period.
-After the period expires, the buyer has accepted the HOA documents as-is.
+Timing is everything here.
+The cancellation has to happen during the specified review period.
+Once that window closes, the buyer has accepted the HOA documents as-is.
+Miss it and you're stuck.

 Arizona-Specific Issues